 Extreme Networks recommends that the run ipoffice CLI commands are executed on an switch operating in a factory default state.

-- 1. Log on to CLI to enter User EXEC mode. - 2.
+- 1. To enter User EXEC mode, log on to the switch. - 2.
 At the command prompt, enter the following command:

 run ipoffice [verbose]

 The following is sample output of the run ipoffice command script